-The Property Tax Code states that all taxable property is appraised at its market value as of January 1st, unless special appraisal provisions are otherwise provided.
-Under the tax code, "market value" means the price at which a property would transfer for cash or its equivalent under prevailing market conditions if:
+Section 23.01 of the Property Tax Code states that all taxable property is appraised at its market value as of January 1st, unless special appraisal provisions are otherwise provided.
+Section 1.04(7) of the Code defines "Market Value" to mean the price at which a property would transfer for cash or its equivalent under prevailing market conditions if:

-- exposed for sale in the open market with a reasonable time for the seller to find a purchaser; - both the seller and the buyer know of all the uses and purposes to which the property is adapted and for which it is capable of being used and of the enforceable restrictions on its use, and; - both the seller and buyer seek to maximize their gains and neither is in a position to take advantage of the exigencies of the other.
+- exposed for sale in the open market with a reasonable time for the seller to find a purchaser: - both the seller and the buyer know of all the uses and purposes to which the property is adapted and for which it is capable of being used and of the enforceable restrictions on its use, and; - both the seller and buyer seek to maximize their gains and neither is in a position to take advantage of the exigencies of the other.